Gil throws 6 scoreless in MLB debut, Yankees rout Orioles

 TRAINER’S ROOM

-Orioles: SS Richie Martin made his season debut for Baltimore as a defensive replacement in sixth inning.
-It was Martin’s first game since 2019 due to fractures in both wrists.
+Orioles: SS Richie Martin made his season debut for Baltimore as a defensive replacement in the sixth inning.
+It was Martin’s first game since 2019 due to fractures in both wrists. … Wells was optioned to Triple-A Norfolk following his start.

 Yankees: INF Gio Urshela (left hamstring strain) was placed on the 10-day injury list.
 The move is retroactive to Aug.
 1. … Cole and LHP Jordan Montgomery were added to the COVID-19 injured lists. …New York purchased the contract of Koerner from Triple-A Scranton/Wilkes-Barre. … Ridings had his contract purchased from Triple-A and was added as a replacement player. … Gil was added as a replacement place from Triple-A Scranton/Wilkes-Barre. … OF Jonathan Davis was claimed off waivers from Toronto.
 He hit .143 (10 for 70) in 52 games with the Blue Jays this season.